 We are seeing IP holders and companies sprouting up to help content creators enforce their copyright, and even in some cases, they have helped photographers collect money.
-Two of these companies are ImageRights and Pixsy, who help content creators track down image thief’s and collect money.
+Two of these companies are ImageRights and Pixsy, which help content creators track down image thieves and collect money.

 While most of the time image thievery isn’t really worth enforcing for some content creators because they don’t want to waste the time or money, you can still effectively get the image burglar to take down your image.

 How?
 A DMCA takedown.
 DMCA stands for Digital Millennium Copyright Act, which is a U.S. federal law that an IP holder can invoke when it is found someone is using your content unlawfully.
 IP holders and photographers can issue a DMCA takedown to the webmaster or web hosting company of the person using your photo, and 9 times out of 10 they will take it down if you can prove it’s your IP.

 Any creative work automatically obtains copyright that belongs to the creator.
 This applies to photos, art, music, writing or video.
 The copyright can be bought or transferred with the written consent of the owner generally done by a signed contract.

 If you want to instantly access that permission without having to track down the photographer and get permission, stock photography is the number one way of doing so.
 Not only is it almost instantaneous, but royalty free images can often be used over and over again.